ranghel/dixby-node-app/README.md

       The album that the song is from
       If no song is provided then your program will default to "The Sign" by Ace of Base

-  node dixby.js movie-this '<movie name here>':
+  node dixby.js movie-this 'movie name here':
     This will output the following information to your terminal/bash window:
       Title of the movie
       Year the movie came out